 Slack can be used as a part of your instructional toolkit as it is appropriate for both synchronous or asynchronous class discussions, student group conversations, and more.
 Refer to U-M Slack: Channels & Workspaces Comparison for more information on using Slack for teaching.
 You can also enable Canvas notifications in U-M Slack.

 The Maize & Blue workspace is designed for eligible individuals, groups, teams, projects, or departments to connect people and information in organized, dedicated spaces.
 This public-to-UM workspace enables members to join public channels or create private channels for their specific needs.
 Once you create a U-M Slack account, you can opt to join the Maize & Blue workspace.
-You can also then add members and guests to the workspace.
+You can also then add U-M members to channels you create.

 - Public Channels: Currently, the only public channel available is #welcome.
 Everyone who joins the Maize & Blue workspace is automatically added to the #welcome channel.